slick/slick/src/sphinx/from-orm-to-slick.rst

 		)
 )

 ``Query`` marks collection-like query expressions, e.g. a whole table. ``PersonTable`` is the Slick Table subclass defined for table person.
 In this context the name of the type may be misleading as it is conceptually used as a prototype for a row here.
 It has members of type Column representing the individual columns.
 Expressions based on these columns result in other expressions of type Column.
 Here we are using Column[Int]'s to compute a Column[Boolean], which we use as the filter expression.
 Internally, Slick builds a tree from this, which represents the operations and is used to produce the corresponding SQL code.
-We often call the process of building up expression trees encapsulated in the place-holder values as lifting, which is why often call this query interface the lifted embedding in Slick.
+We often call the process of building up expression trees encapsulated in the place-holder values as lifting, which is why we often call this query interface the lifted embedding in Slick.

 It is important to note that Scala allows to be very type-safe here.
-E.g. Slick supports a method ``.substring`` for Column[String] for not for Column[Int].
+E.g. Slick supports a method ``.substring`` for Column[String] but not for Column[Int].
 This is impossible in Java and Java APIs like Criteria Queries, but possible in Scala using type-parameter based method extensions via implicits.
 This allows tools like the Scala compiler and IDEs to understand the code much more precisely and offer better checking and support.

 A nice property of a Slick-like query language is, that it can be used with Scala's comprehension syntax, which is just Scala-builtin syntactic sugar for collections operations.
 The above example could be written like: